 Sometimes things don’t go exactly as you planned.
-If you believe a realtor harmed you in a real estate deal – Sinai Law can assist you in evaluating your case.
-Our goal in this page is to explain the agent’s duties, possible remedies in a lawsuit, and when is a lawsuit a good idea.
+If you believe a realtor harmed you in a real estate deal, Sinai Law can assist you in evaluating your case.
+Our goal in this page is to explain the agent’s duties, possible remedies in a lawsuit, and when a lawsuit is a good idea.
 To get a free consultation and case evaluation, contact the firm here.

 For the purpose of this article, we use all of the following interchangeably – agent, broker, realtor, real estate agent, real estate broker, and salesperson

 What are the Common Types of Broker Lawsuits?

 Most broker lawsuits that we see are variations of the same issue – misrepresentation by an agent.
 The agent told you something that she knew was untrue (or should have known) and you lost money as a result.

 Loss of earnest money is another common reason for a lawsuit.
 Using a lawyer during escrow is the best way to not lose your earnest money deposit.

 For example, an agent represents you in a real estate deal for a 4-plex.
 After closing, you find out one of the 4 units is not permitted by the city.
 If city records show the 4th unit didn’t have a permit, you have an action against the agent for failure to verify.